kbase/kb_sdk/doc/Module_builder.md

 # KBase Module Builder documentation

-The KBase Module Builder (kb-mobu) is an application that helps developers initialize, compile, test, and run KBase modules.
+The KBase Module Builder (kb-sdk) is an application that helps developers initialize, compile, test, and run KBase modules.
 This document details how to install and use it.

 The module builder tooling is being designed to allow complete local testing of long running jobs without any external registration or configuration of the deployed job execution engine.
 Implementation of the code for long running jobs is handled identically to implementations of server code in the current standard KBase server generation.